-- A summary of any monitoring data and/or information generated during the reporting period with comments and conclusions; - Cumulative data summary tables and/or graphical representations of contaminants of concern by media groundwater, which include a listing of all compounds analyzed along with the applicable standards, with all exceedances highlighted; - Results of all analyses, copies of all laboratory data sheets, and the required laboratory data deliverables required for all points sampled during the calendar year (also to be submitted electronically in the NYSDEC-specified format); - A figure showing sampling and well locations, and significant analytical values at sampling locations; and - Comments, conclusions, and recommendations, based on an evaluation of the information included in the report, regarding EC/ICs at the Site.
+- A summary of any monitoring data and/or information generated during the reporting period with comments and conclusions; - Results of all analyses, copies of all laboratory data sheets, and the required laboratory data deliverables required for all points sampled during the calendar year (also to be submitted electronically in the NYSDEC-specified format); - A figure showing sampling locations, and significant analytical values at sampling locations; and, - Comments, conclusions, and recommendations, based on an evaluation of the information included in the report, regarding EC/ICs at the Site.

-The Site Management Report will be submitted, in hard-copy format, to the Region 2 NYSDEC offices, located at 41-40 21st Street, Long Island City, New York, and in electronic format to NYSDEC and NYSDOH.
+The SM PRR will be submitted, in hard-copy format, to the Region 2 NYSDEC offices, located at 41-40 21st Street, Long Island City, New York, and in electronic format to NYSDEC and NYSDOH.